abidibo/practical-django-projects/README.md

 # Practical Django Projects

-Just some extracts from the "Practcal Django Projects" book which capture my attention
+Just some extracts from the "Practical Django Projects" book which capture my attention

 ## Models